bigdatamonkey/OpenSourceFactCheck/README.md

 We encourage the public to submit fact-check requests via GitHub Issues.
 To submit a fact-check request, follow these steps:

 1. Click on the [Issues](../../issues) tab.
 2. Click on the green "New issue" button.
 3. Select the "Fact-Check Request" template.
 4. Fill in the required details, including a description of the claim, its source, context, and any evidence.
-5. Assign the appropriate priority level and deadline if applicable.
+5. Assign the appropriate priority level if applicable.
 6. Click "Submit new issue" to submit your fact-check request.

 Our team of fact-checkers will review your request and work on verifying the accuracy of the claim.

+**Note**:  You'll need a GitHub account to submit an issue.
+Alternatively, you can submit your request over the Discord server. [tfp-oct7factcheck](https://discord.com/channels/1186702814341234740/1195760902260142262) tagging the message with #FactCheckRequest

 ## Contributing